Streamlining Cloud Workload Identity Solutions

 - Features:

-- Role assumption by services like EC2, Lambda, etc.
+- Role assumption by services like EC2, Lambda, and others, so you don't hardcode secrets.

 - Example: An AWS Lambda function can assume an IAM role that allows it to write logs to Amazon CloudWatch without embedding AWS credentials in the code.